Sofra

 Three kitchens, one table.

 I'm Tamara.
 I learned to cook from women who never measured a thing — a grandmother who carried Baghdad's kitchen to Bombay, a mother who brought it on to Vancouver, and a mother-in-law who set all of Istanbul on the table.
-I spent twenty years running my own bakery, and these days I cook for the people I love around our table in San Diego — which is the part I loved all along.
+I baked for over thirty-five years — more than ten of them running my own bakery — and these days I cook for the people I love around our table in San Diego, which is the part I loved all along.

 Every recipe here is the real one: tested in a busy home kitchen, written down at last so it doesn't get lost.